What is the Significant Trees Register?

+The register was initiated by the National Trust, who worked with Greening Australia NT to manage and develop the register.
+Registers were developed for central Australia, Darwin and Katherine.
 In recent years, Land for Wildlife Central Australia has taken on the responsibility of managing the register.
 Over the past 35 years the register has received various levels of public interest and publicity.
 Despite a few pushes to get traction, little is known in local community about the register, which is something we would like to change!

-Download our NT Register of Significant Trees brochure.
+Download our NT Register of Significant Trees brochure

 What’s All the Fuss About?

 There has been a lot of buzz in the community in early 2017 regarding trees of significance around the town of Alice Springs.
 This has been spurred on by the old Eucalyptus camaldulensis (Red River Gum) on the corner of Parsons Street and the Todd Mall, which has decided to indulge in a spot of, shall we say ‘self-pruning’?
 It is widely known that this tree has been listed with AAPA (Aboriginal Areas Protection Authority) since the 1980’s, however during this time it was also listed on the Central Australian Register of Significant Trees in 4 of the 11 categories of significance (age, historical, cultural, and location).
 This tree is one of 29 trees currently listed on the Central Australian Register of Significant Trees, and of 220 listed Territory wide.
 By understanding the significance and history of trees around town, we can gain a greater understanding of their importance and why they should be protected.

 Trees are considered for inclusion in the Register on the basis of one or more of the following categories of significance: